tmbuza/iMAP/README2.md

 <hr>

 ## 4.0: In-depth OTU Analysis, Visualization, and Reporting (In progress)
-The output from previous analyses is analyzed and visualized using integrated R functions.
+The output is analyzed and visualized via the RStudio IDE (Integrated Development Environment).
 The entire analysis is summarized in a single HTML report or in a pre-specified format using Rmarkdown.

 <hr>
 <br>